elephantum/tatarinov.co/_posts/2011-05-13-hello-world.md

 You can find all the things I did as the source of this post in [my GitHub repository](http://github.com/elephantum/elephantum.github.com/).

+May be it will make sense to create quickstart repo, which you can fork to avoid repeating all the things to bootstrap [GitHub Pages][] blog.
+Write me if you want one.

 [GitHub]: http://github.com/
 [GitHub Pages]: http://pages.github.com/